liek51/civet/docs/civet_XML.md

-If the `datestamp_append` or `datestamp_prepend` attributes are used, the attribute values are interpreted as if they are format strings for Python’s `datetime.strftime`.
+If the `datestamp_append` or `datestamp_prepend` attributes are used, the attribute values are interpreted as if they are format strings for Python's `datetime.strftime`.
 An example is

     datestamp_append="_%Y_%m_%d"